 The safety of synthetics is a concern for a lot of people.
 The International Fragrance Association (IFRA) develops usage regulations based on results of testing by the Research Institute of Fragrance Materials (RIFM).
 These regulations are extremely strict, and in some cases, ingredients are outright prohibited from use.

-A lifelong reading and music addict, Richard is heavily influenced by art - namely punk, post-hardcore, synthwave, science fiction and fantasy - in almost every aspect of his daily life.
-He dives headfirst into every interest with passion and a desire for perfection.
+A lifelong reading and music addict, I am heavily influenced by art - namely punk, post-hardcore, synthwave, science fiction and fantasy - in almost every aspect of my life.
+I dive headfirst into every interest with passion and a desire for perfection.

 - Robin Hobb